Massive blast at military explosives plant in Tennessee leaves multiple people dead, several ‘unaccounted for’

 By Nicquel Terry Ellis, Jason Morris, Caroll Alvarado, CNN

-(CNN) — Multiple people are dead or unaccounted for after a military explosives facility in Tennessee blew up Friday morning, rattling nearby homes and setting off smaller explosions, local officials say.
+(CNN) — Some people are dead and several people are unaccounted for after an explosion at a military explosives company in Tennessee, local officials say.

-The explosion, which happened around 7:45 am local time, was a “devastating blast” but responders were able to secure the scene by late morning, Humphreys County Sheriff Chris Davis said at a news conference on Friday.

 The company, Accurate Energetic Systems, LLC, is located about an hour southwest of Nashville, Tennessee, on the Hickman and Humphreys County line, the Humphreys County Sheriff’s Office told CNN.